Generic Name: insulin lispro protamine 50% and insulin lispro 50%

 - Change (rotate) your injection site for each injection.

-- Put your used needles and pens in a FDA-cleared sharps disposal container right away after use.
-Do not throw away (dispose of) loose needles and pens in your household trash.
+- Put your used needles in a FDA-cleared sharps disposal container right away after use.
+Do not throw away (dispose of) loose needles in your household trash.

 - If you do not have a FDA-cleared sharps disposal container, you may use a household container that is: